DavidJCobb/gcc-plugin-bitpack/GENERIC.md

 ## `PLUGIN_START_PARSE_FUNCTION`

-Invoked when parsing of a function begins, before the body has been seen, with a tree passed as an argument.
+Invoked (by `start_function` in `c/c-decl.cc`) when parsing of a function begins, before the body has been seen, with a tree passed as an argument.
 Check if the tree is not `NULL_TREE` and is a `FUNCTION_DECL` before proceeding (if either condition is met, a parse error will be emitted, but only after the plug-in callback is made).

 At this point, the following information is available about the function: